Picture of Bed Bug

 Eggs are killed with sprays that are specifically labeled as being able to penetrate the egg.
 Steam via a hand steamer is also used to kill eggs as bed bugs and bed bug eggs are killed at 114F.

-Picture of Bed Bug Eggs on Surface
+Bed Bug Egg on Surface

 Nymphs are lite brown and are approximately 5/100 of an inch in length.
 These baby bed bugs will change in appearance before and after feeding.
 They need to feed in order to move from instar to instar.

-Baby Bed Bug Picture Before Feeding
+Bed Bug Before Feeding on Host

 Bed Bug Adults